mmarkdown/mmark/Syntax.md

    * Multiple citations are allowed in one go, separated with a semicolons: `[@ref1; @ref2]`.
    * **TODO** Reference text is allowed `[@ref p.
 23]`.
 * Indices: now just done with `(!item)`, marking one primary will be: `(!!item)`.
-* Code block call outs are now a renderer setting, not a [Block Level Attribute](#block-level-attributes).
+* Code block callouts are now a renderer setting, not a [Block Level Attribute](#block-level-attributes).
 Callout in code are *only* detected if they are used after a comment.
 * Including files with a prefix is now specified in the address specification:
   `{{myfile}}[prefix="C: "]` will use `C: ` as the prefix.
 No more mucking about with block attribute lists that are hard to discover.
-* **TODO** Extended table syntax; if this ever comes back it needs to more robust implementation.
+* There no extended table syntax; if this ever comes back it needs to more robust implementation.
 * Title Block need to be sandwiched between `%%%`, the prefix `%` does not work anymore.

 Syntax that is *not* supported anymore: